kowainik/relude/README.md

 you can read [a tutorial about `protolude`](http://www.stephendiehl.com/posts/protolude.html).

 The next section explains why we've made this choice and what we are willing to do.
 This tutorial doesn't cover the differences from `protolude`.
-Instead, it explains how Universum is different from regular `Prelude`.
+Instead, it explains how Relude is different from regular `Prelude`.

 ### Main goals